Last updated: 7 March 2017

-The Construction Contracts Act 2002 provides a process for dealing with payments under a construction contract.
-The Act:
+The Construction Contracts Act 2002 (the Act) provides a process for dealing with payments and disputes under a construction contract.

 - helps to ensure a fair, balanced and appropriate payment regime